dhellmann/pymotw/PyMOTW/dircache/index.rst

 .. }}}
 .. {{{end}}}

-Of course, if the contents of the directory changes it is rescanned.
+If the contents of the directory changes, it is rescanned.

 .. include:: dircache_listdir_file_added.py
     :literal: